TerraME/terrame/README.md

 ### Installing

 Please visit the [download page](https://github.com/TerraME/terrame/releases).
 There you can find installers and instructions for different operational systems.
-It is also possible to compile TerraME from scratch.
-See [How to build TerraME in Wiki Page](https://github.com/TerraME/terrame/wiki/Building-and-Configuring).
+It is also possible to [compile TerraME from scratch](https://github.com/TerraME/terrame/wiki/Building-and-Configuring).

 ### Getting started